Small Business Owners probably spend around 40% of their time on tasks that aren’t generating income such as Hiring.

-Colleges, Universities, Trade Schools – Educational Institutions are eager for their students to land a job as quickly as possible after they graduate.
+Colleges, Universities, Trade Schools - Educational Institutions are eager for their students to land a job as quickly as possible after they graduate.
 Many have career boards where you can post your openings for free and target students about to graduate as well as alumni.
 Some even allow you to have access to the database of resumes you can search.
 This is a great resource if you are able to hire for an entry-level position and train them.
-Another benefit is that students are on the cutting edge of technology and could be a great asset to keeping your company up to date on social media and other technology that would be helpful in growing your business.
+Another benefit is that students are on the cutting edge of technology and could be a great asset to keeping your small business up to date on social media and other technology that would be helpful in growing your business.
 Students are always looking for ways to get experience so hiring them as an intern is a great way to get them trained, learn your business and then hire them as a full-time employee.

 Using Freelance Websites - Freelance websites are an inexpensive way to hire someone to assist you with short-term projects.
 You can hire a freelancer to recruit for you.
 Many of them have access to LinkedIn and resume databases where they can search for the types of individuals you are looking to hire and send you the resumes.
 A freelancer can also reach out to the individuals and pre-screen them for you.
 One of the popular freelance websites is Upwork.
 You can search for a recruiter by location and price range you are looking to pay.
 This route can definitely be a game changer for you to save you time and money when needing to hire someone.